ni/semi-test-library-dotnet/CONTRIBUTING.md

 ### Running Tests

-Both before and after making any changes, ensure that all tests pass on your development machine.
-With the main solution open (`SemiconductorTestLibrary.sln`), select the Test menu in Visual Studio 2022, select Run All Tests (Test --> Run All Tests).
+Ensure that all tests pass on your system before and after making any changes.
+To run tests, open the main solution file in Visual Studio 2022, select the **Test** menu and then **Run All Tests**.

 ## Contributing

-After you've verified that you can successfully build and run system tests, you may begin contributing to to the  [semi-test-library-dotnet](https://github.com/ni/semi-test-library-dotnet) project.
+You must build the solution and run system tests before contributing to the [semi-test-library-dotnet](https://github.com/ni/semi-test-library-dotnet) project.

-1. Fork this project in GitHub, and then clone your forked-ed repository locally.
+1. Fork this project on GitHub and then clone your repository locally.
-2. If applicable, write a failing test for the new feature / bugfix.
+2. Make your change.
-3. Make your change.
+3. Write applicable unit tests for the change.
 4. Verify all tests, including the new ones, pass.
-5. Commit changes
+5. Commit changes.
-6. On GitHub, create a new pull request to the main branch of the the upstream repository ([semi-test-library-dotnet](https://github.com/ni/semi-test-library-dotnet)).
+6. On GitHub, create a new pull request to the main branch of the upstream repository ([semi-test-library-dotnet](https://github.com/ni/semi-test-library-dotnet)).

 ## Developer Certificate of Origin (DCO)